 Top 10 Best Guitar Classical 2025 in the United States

-Body Size and Shape: 3/4 size
+Body Size and Shape: full-size classical

 Yamaha Student Series CGS103AII Classical Guitar, Natural